 In August 2016, the FASB issued ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), which amends ASC 230, Statement of Cash Flows, the FASB's standards for reporting cash flows in general-purpose financial statements.
 The amendments address the diversity in practice related to the classification of certain cash receipts and payments including debt prepayment or debt extinguishment costs.
-We will adopt this guidance as of January 1, 2018 and we expect to apply this standard using the full retrospective method.
+ASU 2016-15 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, and early adoption is permitted.
+We will adopt this guidance as of January 1, 2018, and we expect to apply this standard using the full retrospective method.
 We do not believe adoption of this guidance will have a material effect on our cash flows as we have historically reported debt prepayment and debt extinguishment costs in a manner consistent with ASU 2016-15.

 In October 2016, the FASB issued ASU 2016-16, Intra-Entity Transfers of Assets Other Than Inventory ("ASU 2016-16"), which removes the prohibition in ASC 740, Income Taxes, against the immediate recognition of the current and deferred income tax effects of intra-entity transfers of assets other than inventory.
 This is intended to reduce the complexity of GAAP and diversity in practice related to the tax consequences of certain types of intra-entity asset transfers, particularly those involving intellectual property.
 ASU 2016-16 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those annual reporting periods.
-We will adopt this guidance as of January 1, 2018 and we are currently evaluating the impact of the adoption of this guidance on our consolidated financial statements.
+We will adopt this guidance as of January 1, 2018, and do not believe the adoption of this guidance will have a material impact on our consolidated financial statements.

-In November 2016, the FASB issued ASU 2016-18, Restricted Cash-A Consensus of the FASB Emerging Issues Task Force, ("ASU 2016-18"), which amends ASC 230, Statement of Cash Flows, to clarify guidance on the classification and presentation of restricted cash in the statement of cash flows.
+In November 2016, the FASB issued ASU 2016-18, Restricted Cash - A Consensus of the FASB Emerging Issues Task Force, ("ASU 2016-18"), which amends ASC 230, Statement of Cash Flows, to clarify guidance on the classification and presentation of restricted cash in the statement of cash flows.
 ASU 2016-18 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within those annual reporting periods.
-We will adopt this guidance as of January 1, 2108 and we are currently evaluating the impact of the adoption of this guidance on our consolidated financial statements.
+We will adopt this guidance as of January 1, 2018, and do not believe the adoption of this guidance will have a material impact on our consolidated financial statements.